 Tim: Most projects I work on are large-scale studio-based endeavors that play by the rules.
 So those companies always pay for music.
 Sometimes they pay a little, and other times a lot, depending on the type of music and the artist.
 Our side of the industry is one of the last bastions where musicians can actually make money.
 Instead of selling CDs, they’re thinking about how to license their material.
 In the past, you could be a purist and only sell records and tour, and tell the commercial entities to get lost when they came asking for your music.
 But these days, almost all the new artists I know of embrace the idea of having their music put into media, which flips everything on its head.

-Considering that you don’t feel many negative effects of the changing music industry, would you say the same about having to compete with the sea of younger and cheaper sound designers who are entering the market, or might your veteran status in the industry secure your places?
+Would you say the same about having to compete with the younger and cheaper sound designers who are entering the market, or does your veteran status in the industry secure your places?

-Are we finding that there’s more competition for us?
-Not really, as we’re providing services mostly to a smaller market segment.
-We cater to AAA games that can’t risk to ship late, and have a few months to deliver all their cinematic content, and they can’t go back and forth.
-They say “Do it, do it well, and you better do it right“.
+We’re not really, finding that there’s more competition for us, as we’re providing services mostly to a smaller market segment.
+We cater to AAA games that can’t risk to ship late, and have a few months to deliver all their cinematic content; they can’t afford to go back and forth with composers.
+They say, “Do it, do it well, and you better do it right “.
 That’s where we have to deliver, and they trust us to do it well.
-Having been on the developer side for 20 some years, it exposed me to all the issues they run into.
-We solve those issues for them ahead of time, or make them aware, making for a much smoother process.
+Having been on the developer side for twenty some years, it exposed me to all the issues they run into.
+We solve those issues for them ahead of time, or make them aware, which makes for a much smoother process.
 We’re also much more in tune with the cost structures, and we adapt to how we know a game company runs.

 Luckily for us, there might be only a handful of companies who do what we do, whereas there could be hundreds that contribute to the iPhone or Kickstarter markets.
 That doesn’t mean that we don’t do those indie games at times.
 We might get involved in something that looks fun to do as long as clients cover our base costs.
 We’ve done TV commercials that weren’t high-paying, but were fun.
 In such cases, yes, we would be competing with indie sound designers; but we offer the benefit of trust and professionalism to our clients, and they know that we’ll deliver on time and with quality.
 However, it often doesn’t even have to do with quality, but rather trustworthiness that they won’t have to spend time holding our hands.
 For AAA game developers, their time is more valuable than having to save a few hundred or thousand dollars.
 They have to finish their game, and the last thing they want to do is to have to review the audio multiple times.
 They just want to know that it will get done to the level of quality they expect.